28th Horvitz Scholar-in-Residence Series

 Dr. Hanna Yablonka teaches in the History Department at Ben-Gurion University of the Negev and was also the founder and Chair of their Israel Studies Department.
 Her research has focused on the cultural and social impact of the Shoah (Holocaust) on Israeli society, and she has authored and edited many articles and books on these subjects.

-Dr. Yablonka is currently a member of the Yad Vashem Counsel, Chair of Governors of the Memorial Museum of Hungarian Speaking Jewry in Safed and Chief Historian of the Ghetto Fighters’ House Katznelson Holocaust and Jewish Resistance Heritage Museum in the Galilee.
+Dr. Yablonka is currently a member of the Yad Vashem Council, Chair of Governors of the Memorial Museum of Hungarian Speaking Jewry in Safed and Chief Historian of the Ghetto Fighters’ House, Itzhak Katznelson Holocaust and Jewish Resistance Heritage Museum in the Galilee.

 For more information please contact Rabbi Samantha Safran at email@example.com or 713.595.8163.